Stages of vulval cancer

 Stages 0 to 4

 Stage 0 is a very early stage, when abnormal cells are present only in the uppermost layer of skin of the vulva.
 It is sometimes called carcinoma in situ (CIS).
 This stage is not an invasive cancer.
+It is not included in the FIGO staging system.

 In stages 1 and 2 the cancer is in the vulva or vulva and perineum only.
 In stages 3 and 4 the cancer has spread further away.